 Hubbard County is governed by the Hubbard County Board of Commissioners.
 Your Board of Commissioners is composed of five members elected to serve over-lapping terms.
 They represent the five districts of the county (see map) and serve staggered four-year terms of office.
 The election of Board members takes place on the first Tuesday in November of even numbered years and all members are elected by district.
 New Board members take office at the first meeting in January in the year following their election (the first Tuesday after the first Monday of January per M.S. §375.07).
 This meeting is referred to as the Annual Meeting.

 Hubbard County Board Meetings are held on the first and third Tuesday of the month, at 9:00 a.m.
 The meetings are held in the County Board Room located on the third floor, Room #324 of the Hubbard County Government Center, at 301 Court Avenue, Park Rapids (the county seat), Minnesota.
 There is always the possibility of a scheduling conflict, necessitating a change of meeting date or location.
 Although rare, when it is necessary, the public will be informed through the legal newspaper whenever possible.
 Business at certain periods during the year sometimes makes it necessary to recess a meeting to a future date.
 There are also instances when a special meeting must be called to consider certain specified actions.
-In both cases, the public will be informed of such meetings through the same media whenever possible.
+In both cases, the public will be informed of such meetings as required by statute.
 All meetings of the full Board (regular, special, emergency and continued) are open to the public.
 In fact, the public is urged to attend.

 Purpose of the Board Meeting